nationalarchives/engineering-handbook/docs/ways-of-working/documentation.md

 ## Project documentation

 1. **Location**
-    1. All project documentation MUST be maintained in Confluence
+    1. All projects MUST have a landing page in Confluence
     1. Project documentation MUST NOT be added to SharePoint
     1. Project documentation SHOULD be open and accessible to the public if possible
 1. **Diagrams**